fintech8566/choros/README.md

 ## Acknowledgments

 * Big thanks to our professor Nikhil Malik for all the support and giving us thechance to take this project to the next level.
-* The inspiration for this project came from a very outdated system our campus uses called 25Live for book reservations.
+* The inspiration for this project came from a very outdated system our campus uses called 25Live for room reservations.
 It's slow, clunky and inefficient.
 With Blockchain, we were able to completely turn this around.
 * We used the Ethereum Pet Shop tutorial created by Truffle to build this DApp.